Phoebe Alison Roaf

 Phoebe Alison Roaf (born March 8, 1964) is an American prelate who is the fourth and current Bishop of West Tennessee.

 Early life and education

 Phoebe Alison Roaf was born on March 8, 1964, in Michigan.
 She is the oldest of four children born to Andree Layton Roaf, the first Black woman to serve on the Arkansas Supreme Court, and Clifton Roaf, a dentist.
-Her brother Willie is a member of the NFL Hall of Fame.
+Her brother Willie is a member of the Pro Football Hall of Fame.
 The family returned to her father's home of Pine Bluff when Roaf was five and she was raised attending Grace Episcopal Church, where she became involved in the youth group and then the state diocese's youth group.

 Roaf completed a bachelor's degree in history at Harvard University and then a master's degree in public policy at Princeton.
 She later earned a Juris Doctor degree from the University of Arkansas Little Rock School of Law.

 In 2008, Roaf graduated from Virginia Theological Seminary with a Masters of Divinity.